denniskigen/ampath-forms-old/docs/platform/fields-reference.md

 Renders a radio input.
 A radio input allows users to select an option from a list.
 All options are displayed at the same time and only one option from the available choices can be selected.

-Below is an example of a radio input for a field labelled `Type of Care` with options for HIV Care:
+Below is an example of a radio input for a field labelled `Type of Care`:

 ![Radio field](/img/fields-reference/radio.png)